eth-library/topFive/README.md

 ## Options
 Customize the call with the following flags:
 ```
 `-c`        to provide a custom path to the config file (default: /etc/topFive/conf.d/examplecfg.yml)
 `-l`        to provide annother layout for the datestamps within the logfile to analyze (default: 02/Jan/2006:15:04:05 -0700)
 `-f`        to provide a custom path to the file  to parse (default: /var/log/httpd/ssl_access_atmire_log)
 `-i`        to provide an IP adress to analyze (default: <empty>)
 `-k`        to summarize the IP class instead of IP addresses where
                   A means X.255.255.255
                   B means X.X.255.255
                   C means X.X.X.255
                   defaults to IP adresses: X.X.X.X
 `-m`        to provide a custom time range (in minutes, default: 5) to analyze, set to zero (0) to do the whole file
 `-n`        to provide the number of top IPs to show (default: 5)
 `-q`        to provide a query string to restrict the analysis to (default: <empty>)
 `-r`        to provide a response code to filter for
 `-nr`       to provide a response code to ignore in analysis
 `-t`        to provide a custom End-Time (e.g. 15:04) to analyze from backwards (default: time.Now())
 `-y`        to provide a log type (apache_atmire | rosetta) (default: apache_atmire)"
+`-combined` to write all top-IPs into one file
 ```

 ### change the date layout (`-l` or DateLayout in the config file)